The last few years have seen a significant period of change in the gaming industry from a structural and regulatory point of view.

 Our UK gaming practice acts as a centre of excellence for our global network, and provides industry-focused assurance, tax, and advisory services to businesses across the gaming industry.

 Our experience in the gaming sector includes multiple engagements where we have provided:

-Clients include numerous gambling operators (casino, gaming machine, bingo and online gambling operators among others), financial institutions, and public bodies in various countries (including the UK, France, Germany, Italy, Greece, the Netherlands, Eastern Europe, South Africa, Macau, Canada, and the U.S.)
+Clients include numerous gambling operators (casino, gaming machine, bingo and online gambling operators among others), software suppliers to the industry, financial institutions, and public bodies in various countries (including the UK, France, Germany, Italy, Greece, the Netherlands, Eastern Europe, South Africa, Macau, Canada, and the U.S.).